Kokedama: How To Achieve The Japanese "Moss Ball" Planting Look

 What is kokedama?

 Kokedama 苔⽟玉, simply translated as "moss ball" (koke = moss, dama = ball), is a variant of bonsai that has been crafted for centuries.
-As aristocrats in ancient Japan leaned toward meticulous bonsai, the poor looked for a simpler, more accessible way to enjoy the beauty of nature in their everyday lives.
+It got its start when the less affluent population in Japan started looking for a simpler, more accessible way to enjoy the beauty of bonsai in their everyday lives.
 Sometimes referred to as "poor man’s bonsai," kokedama encompass a larger variety of plant and display options, all of which are are relatively easy to make and maintain.

 Wabi-sabi is a blooming flower, a delicate crack in a handmade bowl, a well-thumbed book, an oddly shaped (but delicious) homegrown tomato, a falling leaf, or an asymmetrically displayed kokedama.
 It's an appreciation of all that is natural, simple, and imperfect.